vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

 });
 ```

 To verify a deployed smart contract, use [Contract Query API](../../api/rpc/contract_v2.html#contract_getcontractinfo).
-If the contract summary is returned, the contract is successfully deployed.
+If the returned summary has binary code contained, the contract is successfully deployed.

 ## Call Contract